 Allow 3-4 hours for the round-trip hike and swim.
 There are no changing rooms at the falls, but restrooms at the trailhead.

-The Ancestral Puebloans that inhabited this region over 1,000 years ago are often referred to as Anasazi.
-The goal of this museum ($5) is to preserve their cultural heritage.
+The Ancestral Puebloans who inhabited this region over 1,000 years ago are often referred to as Anasazi.
+The goal of this museum ($8) is to preserve its cultural heritage.

 The highlight is the Puebloan remains of Coombs Village.
-Dating back to the 12th century, you can explore the partially reconstructed structures and kivas (subterranean ceremonial room).
+Dating back to the 12th century, the site features partially reconstructed structures and kivas (subterranean ceremonial rooms).

 Outside the museum, there’s a completely reconstructed six-room replica of the ancient dwelling.
 Inside, there is a mix of artefacts from the site.